 Citronella Torches and Candles

-This is where caution should be applied.
+This is where particular caution should be applied.
 Unfortunately, torches and candles use citronella oil, which makes them more of a safety issue for your cats.
 Don’t ever burn the candle indoors around your cat.
-In that enclosed space, the fumes from the candle can be toxic.
+In that enclosed space, the fumes from the candle can be harmful.

 It’s usually okay to light them outside as long as you keep your cat away from them (which might not be a problem, due to the lemony scent that cats tend to not like).

 Torches tend to have a stronger and more concentrated citronella oil, so again, keep your cat away from them.
-If there’s any spillage, make sure your cat doesn’t ingest it or get any on their fur.
-It can cause burns and stomach upset.
+If there’s any spillage, make sure your cat doesn’t ingest it or get any on their paws or fur.
+It can cause burns, an upset stomach upset, and signs associated with essential oil toxicity.

 Essential oils in all forms should be kept away from cats.
 Some are worse than others, but cats lack a specific enzyme in their livers that breaks down essential oils.
-When an essential oil is on a cat’s skin or ingested, the cat’s liver is unable to metabolize and eliminate the oil.
+When an essential oil is on a cat’s skin, or gets inhaled or ingested, the cat’s liver is unable to metabolize and eliminate the oil.

 Inhaling essential oils through diffusers or candles can also make your cat quite ill.
 Signs that your cat has inhaled essential oil or other toxic fumes can include:

-If you see your cat struggling to breathe, particularly after you’ve used any kind of fragrances, they should be moved immediately into the fresh air, and you should call your vet right away, particularly if your cat doesn’t seem to get better in the fresh air.
+If you see your cat struggling to breathe, breathing fast or with their mouth open, particularly after you’ve used any kind of fragrances, they should be moved immediately into the fresh air, and you should call your vet right away, particularly if your cat doesn’t seem to get better in the fresh air.

-The ASPCA and the Pet Poison Helpline don’t list citronella as toxic to cats.
-However, citronella oil can still potentially poison your cat, so to be safest, keep any citronella oils away from your pets.
+The ASPCA and the Pet Poison Helpline don’t list citronella as toxic to cats, although they do warn against using citronella candles, oils, and insect coils, and there is very little information or data on this topic and no apparent documented cases of toxicity.
+However, citronella as an essential oil can still potentially poison your cat, so to be safest, keep any citronella oils away from your pets.

 Using Citronella as a Cat Deterrent